Ballechin Wood

 Ballechin Wood is a large coniferous forest site, around 805 acre in area, located above Ballechin in Perth and Kinross, Scotland.
 It is located a short distance northwest of where the River Tay and River Tummel merge at Balmacneil and around 2 mi south of Pitlochry.
 The wood merges into Clunie Wood to the northwest and Logierait Wood to the southeast.

 Ballechin House stands in the forest, accessed from the A827 Ballinluig-to-Grandtully road.

-The wood is maintained by the Forestry Commission Scotland.
+The wood is maintained by the Scottish Forest Commission.